How do I end a protected business tenancy using a section 25 notice? Commercial Property

 There are two different ways to end a protected business tenancy, both requiring a section 25 notice to be served on the tenant.

-Hostile notice
+Hostile Notice

 This type of notice is served where the landlord opposes the grant of a new lease.
 For such a notice to be valid, the landlord must set out within the notice any one of the following grounds of opposition: